General Surgery Residency Program at Vassar Brothers Medical Center

 • Multidisciplinary wound management and hyperbaric program

 Our dedicated faculty is energetic, engaged and passionate about teaching clinical excellence.
-Our goal is to form a collegial environment, making resident wellness a priority while emphasizing patient care.
-We understand a modern, strong, comprehensive residency training program should work in concert with resident health and well-being.
+Our goal is to maintain a collegial environment, making resident wellness a priority while emphasizing patient care.
+We understand that a modern, strong, comprehensive residency training program needs to work in concert with efforts to maintain resident health and well-being.
 Each resident is matched with a faculty mentor, with a 1:1 faculty-to-resident ratio.
 There is a strong support system to ensure residents are part of the family at Nuvance Health.
-Currently, we do not have surgical fellows, so all teaching efforts and operative exposure are dedicated to our resident staff.

 We are seeking good people with the potential to be great physicians, and well-rounded surgeons and clinicians.
 In your search for a residency program, we can offer opportunities to structure training in pursuit of career paths in community-based general surgery, academic settings and specialized fellowship training.
 All residents engage in scholarly activity, focusing on research, quality improvement and outcomes-based practice.